MarynaShavlak/dev-interview-hub/src/entities/Rating/README.md

 ## Public API

 - **Types**:
-    - `RatingData` - An interface defining the structure of a rating object.
+    - `RatingType` - An interface defining the structure of a rating object.

 - **Components**:
     - `Rating`: The main rating component used to render ratings.